alexjohnj/spotijack/README.md

 ## Building

-Spotijack uses CocoaPods to manage dependencies (there's only one).
-Before opening the Xcode project, be sure to run `pod install` to get the dependencies.
+Spotijack uses Carthage to manage dependencies (there's only two).
+Before opening the Xcode project, be sure to run `carthage bootstrap` to get the dependencies.

 Spotijack is written in Objective-C. I would really like to rewrite this in Swift but, in 10.10 at least, the ScriptingBridge framework is almost totally